Monte Cristo, Sierra County, California: History

 Monte Cristo was one of the richest mining camps from 1855 to 1860.
 In the 1859 election, almost one thousand votes were cast.
 Monte Cristo produced from the 1850s hundreds of thousands dollar's worth of gold.

-In 1855, B. C. Stevens was the owner of a livery stable at Monte Cristo, Sierra county.
-He had a livery stable, which became insolvent.
-As a result, Isaac Stevens attempted to recover possession of horses, mules, hay, barley, and saddles, which the town sheriff levied upon.

-On April 22, 1859, the Sacramento Daily Union reported:

-On September 29, 1859 there was a major fire in the town of Monte Cristo.
-The Sierra Democrat gave a description of the fire:
+On April 22, 1859, a landslide in Monte Cristo killed four people.
+On September 29, 1859 there was a major fire in Monte Cristo.

 On February 28, 1860, the Sacramento Daily Union reported delegates from Monte Cristo for the Democratic State Convention.
 Mining claims were made along the Goodyears Creek, as well as a half-dozen mining tunnels.

 There were several businesses in Monte Cristo, including a saloon, drug and variety store, an attorney's office, a physician and surgeon and a butcher shop, among others.

 Mining continued to be active through the 1860s into the 1870s at Monte Cristo.
 Placer mining was the most prevalent mining.
 There are reports of miners at Monte Cristo in the 1900s as well.
 In 1903, the White Bear channel was discovered that ran to Monte Cristo.
 The Monte Cristo Company worked the channel taking out $200,000 worth of gold.
 In 1911, the Monte Cristo Gravel Mines Company took out gold from the gravel they excavated.